MatthwFrost/todays-workout/README.md

-# todays-workout
+# Todays Workout

 I created this little tool because I don't like repition.
 Waking up and doing the same workout over and over again.
-I decided to code something up to get a text every morning, that contains a work out!
+I decided to code something up to get a text every morning, that contains a  different workout!

+The workout is generated to fit skill level and number of sets will represent that aswell.

+I am not a PT or have any qualifications in exersise, but I do have some friends helping out with listing all the exersises.
+(I have no clue my self)

 ## Updates
 This is a very basic peice of software but I plan to expand it and allow other